I took the plunge into Yelp advertising for 3 months so you don’t have to and I’m sharing my raw Yelp advertising review data and all.

 To be fair, before I even tried the free $300 Yelp gives away I called several businesses who were advertising on Yelp.

-I found several who were indifferent about the results and one who said spend your money elsewhere.
+I found several who were indifferent to the results and one who said spend your money elsewhere.

 Finally, I also found one that said they loved their relationship with Yelp.
 They’ve found it a valuable method for bringing in new clients.